Detonator is an online content platform developed in support from POV Digital Labs.

 For Fabian, stories ultimately begin their journey in the physical landscape they occupy.
-The history of the land, at times troubling and tragic, provides a fascinating context.
-His formative years, spent in rural California, broadly inform his contemporary work.
+The history of the land, at times troubling and tragic, provides his context.
+Fabian’s formative years, spent in rural California, inform his present-day works.

 Hanul is writing her first narrative feature, Drift and Return, set in Chicago and the Midwest.

 Norbert Shieh is a Taiwanese-American filmmaker exploring the subtleties of the everyday.
 Based in Los Angeles, his films and collaborations as a cinematographer have screened internationally in numerous festivals and venues, including Sundance, Slamdance, AFI Fest, CAAMFest, Ann Arbor and Jihlava International.